tobyr84/DevOps-Course-Starter/README.md

 # DevOps Apprenticeship: Project Exercise

-## Setup.sh
+## Setup

-Designed to automate the boring stuff for you.
+Setup.sh has been designed to automate the boring stuff for you :smile:

 Updates your resources, installs the pre-requisites, installs the latest version of python, installs poetry, clones the required GIT respository for the App and establishes your dependences.

 All you need to do is input your Trello credentials into the .env file